Skip to content

 • removing explicit boundary flags that downstream tools may inspect;

-• changing the answer represented by a Core-owned inspection surface;
+• changing the answer represented by a Core-owned inspection or candidate integration surface;

 • changing generated artifact profile names such as cpp17 or generic;